rutrum/rutrum.net/content/blog/carnivore-conclusion.md

 ## Moving Forward

 With a large and vast Thanksgiving meal just hours away, it's hard for me not to want to eat everything under the sun.
-When I come down the high of variety I'll to a focused diet just like the carnivore diet.
+When I come down from the high of variety I'll stick to a focused diet just like the carnivore diet.
 I'd like to continue to prioritize meat as the center of my meals, but I wouldn't mind reintroducing some vegetables and spices.
 I do enjoy challenging myself though, so after the holidays we'll see if I don't try something else exciting too.
-Maybe experiment with fasting more, or even try what other carnivores do, like eating exclusively ground beef or steaks.
+I might experiment with fasting more, or even try what other carnivores do, like eating exclusively ground beef or steaks.
 That might be fun to try for a few weeks.
 Or hell, why not try veganism!

 Happy Thanksgiving!